pic

 Warning!

-Tuples and named tuples should only be used for small collections.
-Using them for large collections can lead to slow operations or directly result in a fatal error (the so-called stack overflow).
-Arrays remain the preferred choice for large collections.
+Tuples and named tuples are only suitable for small collections.
+Using them with large collections can result in poor performance or even fatal errors (such as stack overflows).
+For large collections, arrays remain the preferred choice.

-Defining what constitutes small is challenging, and unfortunately there's no definitive answer.
-We can only indicate that collections with fewer than 10 elements are undoubtedly small, while those exceeding 100 elements violate the definition.
+Defining what qualifies as small is challenging, and unfortunately there's no definitive answer.
+We can only indicate that collections with fewer than 10 elements are certainly small, while those exceeding 100 elements clearly exceed the intended use.

-Named tuples share several similarities with regular tuples, including their immutability.
+Named tuples share several properties with regular tuples, including their immutability.
 However, they also exhibit some notable differences.
-One of them is that the keys of named tuples are objects of type Symbol, in contrast to the numerical indices used for regular tuples.
+One important distinction is that the keys of named tuples are objects of type Symbol, in contrast to the numerical indices used for regular tuples.

-Named tuples also differ syntactically, requiring being enclosed in parentheses ()—omitting them is not possible, unlike with regular tuples.
-Furthermore, when creating a named tuple with a single element, the notation requires either a trailing comma , after the element (similar to regular tuples) or a leading semicolon ; before the element. [note] The semicolon notation ; may seem odd, but it actually comes from the syntax for keyword arguments in functions.
+Named tuples also differ syntactically, requiring being enclosed in parentheses ().
+Omitting them is not possible, unlike with regular tuples.
+Furthermore, when creating a single-element named tuple, the syntax requires either a trailing comma , after the element (similar to regular tuples) or a leading semicolon ; before the element. [note] The semicolon notation ; may seem odd, but it actually comes from the syntax for keyword arguments in functions.

 # all 'nt' are equivalent